1. Purpose of policy

 - the activities have clear commercialisation potential or objectives.

-5.3 It is intended that requests for students to assign their intellectual property will be done where necessary to enable USC to meet its legal obligations to industry partners, or to achieve the objective of deriving appropriate benefits from innovation at USC by commercialising intellectual property.
+5.3 It is intended that requests for students to assign their intellectual property will be done where necessary to enable the University to meet its legal obligations to industry partners, or to achieve the objective of deriving appropriate benefits from innovation at the University by commercialising intellectual property.

 5.4 The terms of any assignment of intellectual property by a student will be agreed with the student.
 In general, the student will: